-The process of making decisions about your network should consist by combining change monitoring and effective security policy.
-Though this is many times tasked to the Chief Data Officer(CDO), some predictions note that CDOs may have increased strategy an influence in coming years, along with the responsibility of defining policies.
+The process of making decisions about your network should consist of combining change monitoring and effective security policy.
+Though this is many times tasked to the Chief Data Officer(CDO), some predictions note that CDOs may have increased strategy and influence in coming years, along with the responsibility of defining policies.

 Regardless of current ownership of responsibility, a solid change management policy should not only be defined, but execution and implementation must occur for success.